 And with that, we can happily drop one more case into the Elliott Advocacy team success file.

-You should not close a credit card account if you have an upcoming flight.
-This is why:
+Do not close a credit card account if you have an upcoming flight.
+Here’s why:

 Before you close a credit card account, make sure to take inventory of what you’ve charged to it.
 If one of those things is an airline ticket, it’s a good idea to wait until after the flight has occurred (or in this case after you’ve received your refund).
 Here are a few reasons why.